essej/paulxstretch/readme.txt

 History :
 05-18-2018 1.2.1
 	-Added looping enabled parameter
-	-Added button to rewind to beginning of selected time range -Flush old stretched audio faster when source audio is changed 05-07-2018 1.2.0
+	-Added button and parameter to rewind to beginning of selected time range -Flush old stretched audio faster when source audio is changed -Fix time range not being recalled properly when loading host project 05-07-2018 1.2.0
 	-Changed "Octaves" module to "Ratios".
 The Ratios module has more shifters than the previous Octaves module and allows changing the pitch ratios (and the shifters mix)